Do you worry about how much sugar you consume?

 - One kitkat (approx 5 teaspoons)

-- Two slices of raisin toast (approx 13g sugar)
+- Two slices of raisin toast (approx 3 teaspoons)

 - Two Tim Tams (approx 4 teaspoons)

-- One tablespoon of jam (approx 13g sugar)
+- One tablespoon of jam (approx 3 teaspoons)

-- Tonic water and other alcohol mixers may contain approx 10g of sugar per standard drink
+- Tonic water and other alcohol mixers may contain approx 3 teaspoons per standard drink

 *All of these figures will vary depending on the brand, but you get the idea of how easy it is to exceed added sugar recommendations.

-It is important to note that while the World Health Organisation recommends a reduction in your added sugar intake, there really is no need to include any added sugar to your diet at all (especially in children).
+It is important to note that while the World Health Organisation recommends a reduction in your added sugar intake, there really is no need to include any added sugar to your diet at all.
 You can get all the sugar you need from fruit and vegetables and you will feel better for it.

 Why do you need to limit your intake of added sugar?

 Eating too much added sugar has some obvious repercussions such as weight gain and tooth decay but it can also lead to a variety of chronic illnesses such as diabetes, cardiovascular disease and there is some evidence that it may contribute to cancer risk.
 Before you notice any significant symptoms however, added sugar may be disrupting your health by causing inflammation, altering your gut microflora balance and disrupting your hormone production and regulation.

-If you are following the Australian Dietary Guidelines and eat 2 serves of fruit and 5+ serves of vegetables per day then I would not necessarily recommend you start tracking all the natural sugar you are eating.
+If you are generally healthy and following the Australian Dietary Guidelines and eat 2 serves of fruit and 5+ serves of vegetables per day then it is probably not necessary for you to start tracking all the natural sugar you are eating.
 Plant food has a multitude of health benefits including fibre, vitamins and minerals and phytonutrients, all vital for good health.
-These all impact on how the sugar is digested and it is why natural sugar does not have the same reputation as added sugar.
+These all impact on how the sugar is digested and it is why natural sugar does not have the same detrimental effect on your body as added sugar.